 During 2013, the economy in Spain progressed on a gradually improving path that enabled it to exit the contractionary phase dating back to early 2011.
 This came about against a background of easing tensions on financial markets, the progressive normalisation of external funding flows, and improved confidence in, and a better performance by, the labour market.
 However, a number of concerns remain for the Spanish economy.
-The bank credit shortage linked to the deleveraging process may affect the economic recovery negatively, since bank lending is the main source of finance for Spanish non-financial markets, which translates into the persistence of excessively strict financing conditions for households and business in those countries where the cyclical recovery is delayed, as is the case for Spain.
+The bank credit shortage linked to the deleveraging process may affect the economic recovery negatively, since bank lending is the main source of finance for Spanish non-financial corporations (in particular, smaller corporations).
+Fragmentation continues to mark the euro zone's financial markets, which translates into the persistence of excessively strict financing conditions for households and business in those countries where the cyclical recovery is delayed, as is the case for Spain.
 There is consensus that, despite the expected improvement in the labour market, the unemployment rate will remain high in the months to come in Spain.